-From the steady dripping of raindrops in the rainy season, to the cicada in the summer heat, to the gurgling of spring streams from melting snow, Kyoto is filled with the poetry of nature.
+From the steady dripping of raindrops in the rainy season, to the cicada in the summer heat, to the gurgling of spring streams from melting snow, Kyoto is filled with nature.
 Thanks to its history that dates back to AD 794, a discerning listener can also hear sounds that transcend the urban roar of modern times: Zen monks on their begging round, the clatter of looms in the weaving district, temple bells that boom at end of day, and these five unique sounds that encapsulate the city’s rich heritage.

 Japanese gardens boast few ornaments.
 A stone lantern or water basin is typical.
 More rare is the suikinkutsu, which adds an acoustic dimension.
 You place your ear against a bamboo pipe protruding from the ground, and for a moment you hear nothing but a profound silence.
 All of a sudden a harp-like sound reverberates as a drop of water falls onto water inside a pot buried underground.
 As the sound merges back into nothingness, a sense of calm succeeds it.
 Just as the stone basin holds water for physical cleansing, the sound of the suikinkutsu purifies the soul.
 It’s Japanese aesthetics at its most delicate, found only at a few temples, such as Enko-ji.

 Image courtesy Hugo Kempeneer, a Kyoto based photographer. www.kyotodreamtrips.com